Taki Theodoracopulos: Career

 In 2002, Theodoracopulos founded The American Conservative magazine with Pat Buchanan and Scott McConnell.
 He was also the publisher of the British magazine Right Now!
 He currently publishes and writes for Taki's Magazine.
 In 2016, the organization Proud Boys was launched with an article in Taki's Magazine by Gavin McInnes.

 In 2004, The Guardian criticised Theodoracopulos for expressing racist views directed against West Indians, Puerto Ricans, and Jews, among others.
 He has used the racial epithets "nigger" and "Sambo" to describe black people and he referred to Saudi royal family members as "ruling towelheads".

 Theodoracopulos appeared in the 2013 James Toback film Seduced and Abandoned as himself.

-He received criticism for writing in support of the Greek far-right political party Golden Dawn, describing them as "good old-fashioned patriotic Greeks" in a 2013 editorial.
-The editor of The Spectator, Fraser Nelson, defended Theodoracopulos by tweeting that "Our readers like diversity and well-written pieces that they disagree with.
+In 2013, Theodoracopulos wrote in support of the Greek far-right political party Golden Dawn, describing them as "good old-fashioned patriotic Greeks".
+Following criticism, the editor of The Spectator, Fraser Nelson, defended Theodoracopulos by tweeting that "Our readers like diversity and well-written pieces that they disagree with.
 We have no party line."
 In a 2021 interview, months after many Golden Dawn leaders were convicted by Greek courts for heading a criminal organisation, the chairman of The Spectator, Andrew Neil, who does not have influence over the magazine editorially, condemned the column, stating it was "beyond the pale".
 He further added that he had requested the editor to inform Theodoracopulos that he should not return to that topic following its publication.

+In December 2025 he wrote his final monthly column for Chronicles (magazine).
+His last weekly column for the Spectator was in 2023.

+Views

+Theodoracopulos has criticized both radical feminism and "extreme masculinity".
+He has criticized the British royal family, while also supporting monarchism.
+He has listed Woodrow Wilson as the worst U.S. president.

+Theodoracopulos is a frequent critic of Israel, and has described himself as pro-Palestinian.
+His views led Conrad Black to accuse him of antisemitism.
+Following Black's column, Boris Johnson came to Theodoracopulos' defense, and threatened to quit The Spectator if Theodoracopulos was fired.

-His frequent criticism of Israel led Conrad Black to accuse him of antisemitism.
-In 2018, he wrote an article commemorating D-Day in which he praised the Wehrmacht and asked readers to sympathize with them.
+In 2018, he wrote an article commemorating D-Day in which he praised the Wehrmacht for their bravery, and asked readers to sympathize with them.

-Attempted rape conviction

-On 5 October 2023, Theodoracopulos received a 12-month suspended sentence for an attempted rape that occurred in 2009 in his chalet in Gstaad, Switzerland.
-His lawyer indicated that he would appeal the verdict by a Swiss court.

 Personal life

-Theodoracopulos has an interest in Asian martial arts, and holds a black belt in karate.
+Theodoracopulos is a Christian.
+He has an interest in Asian martial arts, and holds a black belt in karate.
 He owned a 37.5-metre yacht named Bushido that was put up for sale in 2012.